Greater Egg Harbor officials make final push to get out vote for Oct. 6 referendum

-A campaign for a proposal to bring new turf fields and other improvements to Greater Egg Harbor schools is in the homestretch.
+A campaign for a proposal to bring new turf fields and other improvements to the three Greater Egg Harbor Regional high schools is in the homestretch.

-As part of their push, district officials have said the new projects are needed to improve experiences for Greater Egg Harbor families and students while making sure they remain competitive with neighboring districts.
+District officials have said the new projects are needed to improve experiences for families and students while making sure they remain competitive with neighboring districts.

 “We have great programs, we have great facilities here, but we’ve fallen behind a little bit, if we’re being honest,” Cedar Creek Principal Scott Parker said at the Sept.
 21 town hall.